Escape of water

 - If you need to regularly top up a gas combination boiler, you may have a leak.
-Please report this to us by calling our Customer Support Centre on 01772 667 002 (England) or 0131 657 0600 (Scotland).
+Please report this to us by calling our Customer Contact Centre on 01772 667 002 (England) or 0131 657 0600 (Scotland).

 - Check all radiators for obvious leaks.
 Look out for small rusting patches, water on the pipes, or dampness on the floor.

 Ensure all external gutters and down pipes are clear of grass and leaves.